-Findings: No signage is currently proposed for the building.
+Findings: No signage is included in this historic resource review.
 Therefore this guideline does not apply.

 Central City Fundamental Design Guidelines

 A1.
 Integrate the River.
 Orient architectural and landscape elements including, but not limited to lobbies, entries, balconies, terraces, and outdoor areas to the Willamette River and Greenway.
 Develop access ways for pedestrians that provide connections to the Willamette River and Greenway.